jbrucker/bluejproject/README.md

 Using BlueJ 4.10 I encounter intermittent problems with the editor screen becoming whited out.
-It starts with a few lines (at location where editing is taking place) and eventually fills the entire screen.
+It starts with a few lines where an edit operation is taking place;
+typically typing over existing code or using paste.
+Eventually the white-out lines fill the entire editor window.
 Closing/reopening the editor doesn't help, but *other* files can be edited OK.
 Restarting BlueJ clears the problem.

 **Platform**: Ubuntu 16.04 LTS, with Oracle Java 1.8.0_121

-**BlueJ Log files**: in directory [debug](debug) of this repository.
+**BlueJ DebugLog files**: saved in directory [debug](debug) of this repository, with date appended to name.

+## Problem Occurrences

 * 31 Jul 2017: editor whiteout while editing the file [stepik/AdaptiveJava.java](stepik/AdaptiveJava.java).
 See debug/bluej-debuglog-20170731.txt.